WoodWing/contentstation-print-editor-print/README.md

 # contentstation-print-editor-print
-Print the plain text and metadata of a print article
+This integration adds a option to the actions menu (top right) to print the plain text and metadata of the article

+# Configuration
+Add printEditorPrint.js to the 'printEditor' section of the Content Station config.js